zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 * [Read the Windfish manual](https://github.com/jverkoey/windfish/blob/develop/ui/WindfishIDEHelp/_English.lproj/welcome.md)
 * [Download the first alpha release for macOS](https://github.com/jverkoey/windfish/releases/tag/v0.1)

-## Powering ROM hacks
+## ✅ Powering ROM hacks

 The disassembly, even in its unfinished state, made several romhacks possible (or at least way easier).

-Here's an (incomplete) list of some fan modifications made using the disassembly.
+Here are a few of them!

 * [Link's Awakening: Spanish translation](https://www.romhacking.net/translations/6376/) by [javs_l10n](https://linktr.ee/javs_l10n): a new Spanish localization, complete with extra characters, localized graphics and all.
 * A work-in-progress [toki pona](https://fr.wikipedia.org/wiki/Toki_pona) translation!
 Toki pona is a very simple constructed language, with 120 words enough to compose a language.
 You can [watch a presentation of the toki pona translation](https://youtu.be/xi8gUvqyMm4).